Suraj151/pdi-framework/README.md

 * **CommandLine Service:**
 CommandLine service provides few basic commands to use. this will be covered in another section

+* **Telnet Service:**
+Telnet service accepts the client connections on default port 23.
+It will provide the terminal access through telent service. with this we can access device terminal remotely.

 # Local Web Server

 PDI framework has local web portal.
 In case if device supports the internet then web server can be enabled.
-As aexample Esp8266 has built in WiFi feature that work in both station as well as access point mode.
+As aexample Esp series devices has built in WiFi feature that work in both station as well as access point mode.
 Station mode is mode using which we can connect to other wifi network.
-Access point mode is mode using which Esp8266 create its own network.
-PDI stack comes with a local http server facility using access point mode of esp8266.
+Access point mode is mode using which Esp's create its own network.
+PDI stack comes with a local http server facility using access point mode of esp wifi.
 By default this server has setting, monitor pages added.

 Web Server Framework has following components